Privacy policy

 Value: not specified

 Purpose: The cookie is used to store custom user data.
-It is updated whenever information is sent to Google Analytics.
+It is always updated when information is sent to Google Analytics.

 Expiry date: after 2 years

-Note: This list cannot claim to be complete, as Google also changes the choice of its cookies time and again.
+Note: This list cannot claim to be complete, as Google continually changes its choice of cookies.

 Here we show you an overview of the most important data collected with Google Analytics:

 Heatmaps: Google creates so-called heatmaps.
-Heatmaps allow us to see exactly those areas that you click on.
-This gives us information about where you are "travelling" on our site.
+Heatmaps show exactly the areas you click on.
+This gives us information about where you are on our site.

-Session duration: Google defines session duration as the time you spend on our site without leaving.
+Session duration: Google refers to the time that you spend on our site without leaving the site.
 If you have been inactive for 20 minutes, the session ends automatically.

-Account creation: When you create an account or place an order on our website, Google Analytics collects this data.
+Account creation: If you create an account or place an order on our website, Google Analytics collects this data.

-IP address: The IP address is only shown in abbreviated form so that no clear attribution is possible.
+IP address: The IP address is only shown in abbreviated form so that a clear assignment is not possible.

-Location: The IP address can be used to determine the country and your approximate location.
-This process is also referred to as IP location determination.
+Location: The country and your approximate location can be determined via the IP address.
+This process is also known as IP location determination.

-Technical information: Technical information includes your browser type, internet service provider or screen resolution.
+Technical information: Technical information may include, but is not limited to, your browser type, your Internet service provider or your screen resolution.

-Source of origin: Google Analytics and we are of course also interested in which website or which advertisements you came to our site from.
+Source of origin: Google Analytics or we are of course also interested in which website or advertising you came to our site from.

-Other data include contact details, any ratings, the playing of media (e.g. if you play a video via our site), the sharing of content via social media or adding to your favourites.
-This list does not claim to be complete and only serves as a general orientation of the data storage by Google Analytics.
+Other data includes contact details, any reviews, playing media (e.g. if you play a video via our site), sharing content via social media or adding it to your favorites.
+The list does not claim to be complete and only serves as a general guide to data storage by Google Analytics.

 How long and where is the data stored?

-Google has servers all over the world.
-Most servers are located in America and consequently your data is mostly stored on American servers.
-You can find out exactly where Google's data centres are located here: https://www.google.com/about/datacenters/inside/locations/?hl=de.
+Google has its servers spread all over the world.
+Most servers are located in America and therefore your data is usually stored on American servers.
+Here you can read exactly where the Google data centers are located:https://www.google.com/about/datacenters/inside/locations/?hl=de

-Your data is distributed on different physical data carriers.
+Your data is distributed on different physical storage media.
 This has the advantage that the data can be accessed more quickly and is better protected against manipulation.
-In each Google data centre, there are corresponding emergency programmes for your data.
-If, for example, the hardware at Google fails or natural disasters paralyse servers, the risk of a service interruption at Google still remains low.
+Every Google data center has appropriate emergency programs for your data.
+For example, if Google's hardware fails or natural disasters paralyze servers, the risk of service disruption at Google remains low.

-Google Analytics has a standard retention period of 26 months for your user data.
-After this period, your user data will be deleted.
-However, we have the option of choosing the retention period for user data ourselves.
-There are five options available to us for this:
+Google Analytics has a standardized retention period of 26 months for your user data.
+Your user data will then be deleted.
+However, we have the option to choose the retention period of user data ourselves.
+We have five variants available to us:

 • Deletion after 14 months